michikono/generator-angular-enterprise/README.md

 ae new
 ```

-And then create your application's starting point:
+Create your application's starting point:

 ```bash
 ae feature myStartingSection
 ```

-For example, the above would generate the following folder/files in your designated application folder:
+The above would generate the following folder/files in your designated application folder:

     app/
         my-starting-section/